 There are a couple of coastal drives in PEI, each of which can be done as a day trip from Charlottetown or as its town 1-2 night adventure.
 The drives take you away from the main cities and tourist attractions of PEI and offer an opportunity to get off the beaten path, admire nature and get a bit lost.
 Each one is worth a trip!

 Points East Coastal Drive

-The Points East Coastal Drive is a scenic route that wraps around the eastern tip of Prince Edward Island.
-It features stunning beaches and plenty of opportunities to stop and explore the area’s rich history and culture.
-There are plenty of things to do on PEI, and the Points East Coastal Drive is a great way to see as much of the island as possible.
+The Points East Coastal Drive is a scenic route that wraps around the east coast of Prince Edward Island.
+It features the famous Basin Head Beach and plenty of opportunities to stop and explore the area’s rich history and culture.
+There are plenty of things to do on eastern PEI, and the Points East Coastal Drive is a great way to see as much of the island as possible.

 Don’t miss an opportunity to go wine tasting – yes, wine tasting, at PEI’s oldest winery – Rossignol Estate Winery and try their famous fruit wines and liquors.
 Plus, make sure to book a sunset dinner at the Wheelhouse in Georgetown.
 It was one of our favourite meals in PEI, amazing fresh seafood, great sunset views and perfect island vibes.

 Where to Stay along Points East Coastal Drive